From Melancholy to Euphoria: The materialisation of emotion in Middle Eastern Manuscripts Symposium

 This symposium will examine the relationship between materiality (the constructed form of the manuscript), the textual content, and the emotional resonance that is elicited by those engaging with the texts.
 Taking the various manifestations of love, both religious and secular, depicted within these texts, and linking these to the great Persian stories told in text and music, this seminar will explore how a deep understanding of the text and the depiction of the stories within traverses an emotional continuum from melancholy to euphoria.

-Papers are accepted with a focus on emotions, projected within the stories and poetries of Middle Eastern manuscripts as well as emotions which are excited during the process of manuscript production; calligraphy, painting, book binding, decorating etc.
+Papers focus on emotions, projected within the stories and poetries of Middle Eastern manuscripts as well as emotions which are excited during the process of manuscript production; calligraphy, painting, book binding, decorating etc.